NiGhTTraX/react-connect-state/README.md

 console.log(container.state.foo); // 43
 ```

-### `connectToState(View, container, propName)`
+### `connectToState(View, { [propName]: container })`

-The method takes a component and a state container and connects them
+The method takes a component and a mapping of props to state containers and connects them
-together so that whenever the container updates its state the view
+together so that whenever the containers update their state the view
 will be re-rendered.
 The returned HOC will accept the same props as
-the original component, minus the prop that will hold the container.
+the original component, minus the props that will hold the containers.

 You can connect the same container to multiple views in a singleton
 pattern by just passing the same reference to multiple connect calls.